Le Plantier de Costebelle: Donation of the novelist's paintings to the Chambéry Museum in 1980

 The arrival of the Sienese artworks from the Plantier de Costebelle into the national collections allowed for a full restoration of these panels between 1981 and 1987 by the restoration service of the General Inspection of Classified and Controlled Museums.
 One of the panels from La Trinité, which appeared to depict a sainted bishop, was heavily repainted, hiding its true identity: it was Saint Dominic.

 Admiral Gérard Daille

 Admiral Gérard Daille, a grand-nephew of General Daille, born February 6, 1916, in Chambéry and deceased January 6, 2000, in Arcachon, became the legal successor of his great-uncle Marius Daille.
 He lived at the Plantier between 1978 and 1996.
-In 1996, he sold the property, which was divided between two separate owners: on the one hand, the main house of the Plantier, the chapel, the botanical park, the gatehouse, and 3.8 hectares of land; on the other hand, the farm and stables (formerly Paul Bourget’s guesthouse) with 1.2 hectares.
+In 1996, he sold the property, which was divided between two separate owners: on the one hand, the main house of the Plantier, the chapel, the botanical park, the gatehouse, and 3.8 hectares of land; on the other hand, the farm and stables (formerly Paul Bourget's guesthouse) with 1.2 hectares.

+When the Plantier left the Bourget/Daille family in 1996, numerous archives were transferred to the Hyères museum: death masks and hand imprints, the academician's ceremonial outfit, a plaster bas-relief of Paul Bourget by Roussel, photographs, objects (including a hunting trophy from the Chantilly pack of Mgr the Duke of Chartres, 1897), and archives from the Gautrez family.